MSED: Counseling: School

 Learn how to use your passion to support teachers in addressing needs of students

 With a masters in school counseling from UT Martin, you will have the proper skill set to support teachers and other school personnel as well as parents in addressing the needs of students related to academics, career preparation and personal growth.
-The 100% online program has earned accreditation from the Council for the Accreditation of Educator Preparation (CAEP) as an advanced degree program within the Department of Educational Studies, and is currently seeking accreditation from the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+The 100% online program has earned accreditation from the Council for the Accreditation of Educator Preparation (CAEP) and from the Council for Accreditation of Counseling and Related Educational Programs (CACREP) as an advanced degree program within the Department of Educational Studies.
 Whether you are completing the endorsement track or the full degree track, you will be eligible to earn Tennessee licensure as a school counselor.

 Program Highlights